 Technology moves at lightning speed and looks set to continue transforming our lives.
 New gadgets, websites and apps appear every day and, with children going online at an earlier age and spending increasing amounts of time in their digital world, challenges can arise.
 It’s not surprising that some parents feel overwhelmed at times, trying to encourage, protect and give their children access to the tools and knowledge available – be they toddlers or teens.

-Mayfield College are running a programme of lessons to raise awareness of E-safety and they will be looking at topics such as: How to stay safe online, Cyber bullying and the safe use of mobile phones.
-If you would like more information and resources regarding E-safety please click here to be taken to the Lancashire Esafety website.
+Mayfield College runs a programme of lessons to raise awareness of E-safety and they will be looking at topics such as: How to stay safe online, Cyber bullying and the safe use of mobile phones.

 NSPCC online safety

 Children and young people spend a lot of time online – it can be a great way for them to socialise, explore and have fun.
 But children do also face risks like cyberbullying or seeing content that's inappropriate.

 NSPCC have teamed up with O2 to give you everything you need to know about keeping children safe online.

 Whether you're unsure about what happens online or are up to speed with new technology, it's important that you talk to your child about staying safe.

 It may feel daunting, but you don't need to be an expert on the internet.
 Understanding what children do online and the risks they face will help you keep your child safe online.

 And if you’re ever worried about something, you can call the online safety helpline on 0808 8005002.
 Sometimes it’s easier to talk things through.

 https://www.internetmatters.org/ - – a not-for-profit organisation set up to empower parents and carers to keep children safe in the digital world.
 Their support for parents includes a range of downloadable guides covering subjects such as transition to secondary school, Vlogging & livestreaming, online gaming and cyberbullying.